FCancinoS/CRUD_Motorcycles_orders/README.md

 Another tools:
 - thymeleaf lex and syntax
-- project made using Apache Netbeans
+- project developed using Apache Netbeans

 In order to run the application is necesary to create a database named **"db_cotizaciones"**